Local Artists & Small Businesses

 - The 3/50 Project is an organization dedicated to promoting local businesses.
 Started by Cinda Baxter in 2009, The 3/50 Project works to education consumers about their spending habits and show them ways those habits can benefit the local economies.
 The organization also provides free marketing materials to registered supports for their own local businesses.

-- Founded in 1979, the Maryland Hall for the Creative Arts works to engage the community in innovative, creative endeavors regarding arts eduction for the performing and visual arts.
+- Founded in 1979, the Maryland Hall for the Creative Arts works to engage the community in innovative, creative endeavors regarding arts education for the performing and visual arts.
 The group holds education events and art shows for local artists.